 The estimation of international bilateral migration flow tables requires two sets of input data.
 First, bilateral stock tables are required at the start and end of a given period.
-Currently, both the United Nations and World Bank provide bilateral stock data.
-Each set of data cover differing periods and use different estimation methods to impute missing bilateral stock data.
-Second, demographic data on the number of births, deaths and population.
-Births and death information are required to alter stock data for natural change.
-Population data is needed to derive estimates of the native born population size typically not given in bilateral stock tables but required to estimate flows using the method outlined in the previous section.
+Currently, both the United Nations (UN) and World Bank provide sets of bilateral stock data that include more than one time period.
+Additional bilateral migrant stock data does exist, such as estimates by Artuc et al. (2015), Dumont, Spielvogel, and Widmaier (2010), Ratha and Shaw (2007) or Parsons et al. (2007) but are not used, as they either are restricted in their global coverage or provide stocks only at a one or two time points, limiting the number of periods for indirect estimates of flows to be derived.
+Second, demographic data on the number of births, deaths and population are also required to estimate bilateral flows.
+Births and death information is needed to alter stock data for natural change over the time period for which flow estimates are being derived.
+Population data is needed to obtain the size of the native born population, typically not given in bilateral stock tables but required to estimate flows using the method outlined in the previous section.
 Background details for each of these input data sources are discussed in the remainder of this section.

-The World Bank (Özden et al., 2011) provide foreign born migration stock tables at the start of each decade, from 1960 to 2000, for 226 countries.
+The World Bank (Özden et al., 2011) provide foreign born migration stock tables at the start of each decade, from 1960 to 2000, for 226 countries2.
 Data are primarily based on place of birth responses to census questions or details collected from population registers.
 Where no data was available, alternative stock measures such as citizenship or ethnicity are used.
 For countries where no stock measures were available, missing values are imputed using various propensity and interpolation methods, typically dependent on foreign born distributions from available countries in the region.